What is Email Archiving?

-To get the most of their email archiving investments, organizations should look for these email archiving best practices and features:
+To get the full benefits of archiving emails with an email archiving investment, organisations should look for these features to best follow email archiving best practices:

 Good performance and user experience

-The ideal email archive provides a centralized, searchable repository that gives users access to historical data.
-At the user level, it should be simple and intuitive, with a familiar user experience that fits the organization’s workflow and keeps employees productive.
+The ideal email archive provides a centralised, searchable repository that gives users access to historical data.
+At the user level, it should be simple and intuitive, with a familiar user experience that fits the organisation's workflow and keeps employees productive.
 And search performance should be fast and accurate no matter how large the archive grows.
-At the organizational level, it should help IT, compliance and legal teams reduce the cost and complexity managing and monitoring today’s exploding data volumes.
+At the organisational level, it should help IT, compliance and legal teams reduce the cost and complexity managing and monitoring today’s exploding data volumes.

 High fidelity and data quality